NaluCFD/Nalu/docs/source/theory/windEnergy.rst

 modeling turbine with actuator disk or line representations -- see :numref:`theory_actuator_wind_turbine_models`.

-In wind energy applications, the energy conservation equation is often written in terms of the Favre-filtered potential temperature equation, as shown below
+In wind energy applications, the energy conservation equation is often written in terms of the Favre-filtered potential temperature, :math:`\theta`, equation, as shown below

 .. math::
    :label: abl_pottemp